RamSailopal/Solid-QEWD/README.md

 The code for these APIs are in the QEWDApp directory (see the QEWD reference for further information about development with QEWD)

+Although the database changes in Solid are synced with QEWD through a separate process in this demonstation, there is a significant potential to write data directly to QEWD from Solid.

 References: